 The National Centre for Peace and Conflict Studies (NCPACS) is New Zealand’s first Centre to combine global cross-disciplinary expertise on the issues of development, peace-building and conflict transformation.
-The Centre was established at the University of Otago in 2009 with the appointment of founding Director and Chair in Peace and Conflict Studies, Professor Kevin Clements.
-Teaching began in 2010.
+The Centre was established at the University of Otago in 2009.

 The NCPACS is a theory, research and practice centre located within the Division of Humanities, University of Otago.